vimeh/PaperSignalsSeminar/README.md

-# Paper Signals, CU MakerSpace Seminar
+# Paper Signals, CUMakerSpace Seminar

-Columbia University MakerSpace ("CUMakersSpace") seminar derived from Google’s 2017 [Paper Signals](https://papersignals.withgoogle.com/#) experiment.
+Columbia University MakerSpace ("CUMakerSpace") seminar derived from Google’s 2017 [Paper Signals](https://papersignals.withgoogle.com/#) experiment.
 This project provides a solid entry into an IoT (Internet of Things) framework and mindset, and is applicable to users and makers of any skill level.
-Please read [Google's tutorial](https://papersignals.withgoogle.com/getstarted) for any information that may have been overlooked and for any updates that have not (yet) been included in this adaptation.
+Please read [Google's tutorial](https://papersignals.withgoogle.com/getstarted) for any information that may have been overlooked, and for any updates that have not (yet) been included in this adaptation for the [Columbia University MakerSpace](make.columbia.edu).

-In above the link to Google's tutorial, there is a website with descriptive videos, clear context, and a very good motivation for this seminar.
-It is recommended that you read, watch, and mesh with the vibe of that website before continuing on with the rest of this tutorial (~7 min. of reading from this point).
+In Google's explanation video above-- which I highly recommend you watch-- there are descriptive videos, a clear context, and a very good motivation for this seminar.
+It is recommended that you read, watch, and mesh with the vibe of [Google's Voice Experiment's website](https://experiments.withgoogle.com/voice), or have some interest in IoT development before continuing on with the rest of this tutorial (~7 min. of reading from this point).
+Please reference [the Google tutorial for Paper Signals](https://papersignals.withgoogle.com/getstarted) until this document is updated with a complete walkthrough of the material.

 ## Authors

 Created by: [Nicole He](https://github.com/nicolehe) and [Dan Motzenbecker](https://github.com/dmotz)

-Adapted for CUMakerSpace by: [VK Mehta](http://vinaykmehta.com)
+Adapted for CUMakerSpace by: [Vinay K Mehta](http://vinaykmehta.com)

 Modified by:

-## Things You Need
+## Prereqs

-You will definitely need a phone with Google Assistant installed (so a phone running iOS or Android.
-Are there really still people reading this not using one of those two mobile operating systems?
-Anyway, the age of three competing mobile OS's is gone for the time being.).
+Firstly, if you haven't already seen [this project video](https://www.youtube.com/watch?v=5iJXYSfnxuQ) by Google, please watch it.

+Next, in order to configure your device, you will definitely need a device capable of running [Google Assistant](https://assistant.google.com) and logged into your Google Account.

 ### Electronic